 25/01/16 How to Build a Sustainable Fashion Business - a course comissioned by the government training organisation Creative Skillset among eight from a budget of £200,000, or £25,000 each.
 They commissioned it from the people who have shared platforms and shared an office with Pants to Poverty for ten years.

 "Ethical Fashion Forum, the global industry body for sustainable fashion.
-Since 2006, we’ve been helping fashion professionals achieve commercial success, while maximising benefits to communities".
+Since 2006, weve been helping fashion professionals achieve commercial success, while maximising benefits to communities".

 Ethical Fashion Forum share Pants' contact book and a globalised view of the world which ignores things like the welfare state or human rights in different countries as a reason for boycotting or buying.
 Their CVs show little to do with manufacturing or membership organisations.
 Click some of their names on Linked-in and you see the same crowd of Nike-sponsored academics, consultants, and SOAS masters degree students, all grabbing desk space at the subsidised office in Rich Mix, 35-47 Bethnall Green Road.
 One of the speakers is a Nike consultant who once said "you can't compare countries", when asked about buying from China and warned against buying from the UK on ethical grounds, as does Ethical Fashion Forum on its web site.
 Another is a long-time student, politicians research assitant, and freelance writer.
 Trailers look like an advertising slogan for a political party.
-"This course will not run again", says the web site.
+"This course will not run again", says the web site.11&12/15 Where are my pants? (repeated from the top of this page)

-I’m writing, because I have good reason to believe that Pants to Poverty may have gone out of business.
-In brief, (excuse the pun), I placed an order over 2 weeks ago, which has not arrived, and they have failed to reply to three emails, and their phone number is ‘unrecognised’.
+Im writing, because I have good reason to believe that Pants to Poverty may have gone out of business.
+In brief, (excuse the pun), I placed an order over 2 weeks ago, which has not arrived, and they have failed to reply to three emails, and their phone number is unrecognised.
 A web search revealed Facebook postings from several other customers who have had the same experience, going back to the end of June [2015].
-Are you able to shed any light on what has become of this company which you currently giving a top ethical rating?
+Are you able to shed any light on what has become of this company which you currently giving a top ethical rating? - Guy Johnson, by email to Ethical Consumer, published in the November December edition next to a reply by Ben Ramsden

 I have absolutely no excuse but by way of an explanation: